morgan-oak9/tython/README.md

 tython init python
 ```

-To install all of Tython dependencies, we can use pip:
+To install all Tython dependencies, we can use pip:

 ```
 python -m pip install --upgrade pip